-Examples of high-fiber foods for a PCOS diet plan include seeds, legumes, berries, and whole grains.
+Examples of high-fiber foods for a PCOS diet plan include seeds, fruits and vegetables, beans and whole grains.

 Lean protein is better than red meat and cured meats that are high in saturated fat, which can cause inflammation and make insulin resistance worse (3).